pranavrc/tenor/README.md

 The [pmap](https://clojuredocs.org/clojure.core/pmap) function does a similar job, but instead of taking the function and sequentially applying it to every element in the list, it runs the function on the list elements *in parallel* or *at the same time, concurrently*.

 See where we're heading with this?
 We take `eval` and call it concurrently on our `code-for-melody` and `code-for-chords` using pmap!
+Think of it as two different guitarists, one playing the main melody and the other playing the chords simultaneously.
+Except, in our case, `eval` is both the guitarists at once.

 ```
 user=> (pmap eval (list code-for-melody code-for-chords))